Updated December 22, 2018.

 Pure Barre is one of the biggest and longest-standing barre workout franchises in the boutique fitness studio niche.
 The instructor-led classes offer a total body workout utilizing the ballet barre to perform small, isometric movements to burn fat and sculpt muscles, thereby creating long, lean physiques.
 More than just a workout, Pure Barre becomes a lifestyle and a supportive community of women of all ages striving to make themselves and each other healthier and more engaged in life.
 More importantly, the company has carefully crafted every detail of the customer’s experience from start to finish.
 Few fitness franchises have achieved this level of thoughtfully, consistently executed customer experience.

 9Round is a kickboxing-themed fitness program incorporating cardiovascular, functional, interval, and circuit training.
-Its signature workouts are 30-minute circuits with a new one beginning every three minutes, so customers don’t have to worry about getting there for a particular start-time.
+Its signature workout is a 30-minute circuit with a new one beginning every three minutes, so customers don’t have to worry about getting there for a particular start-time.
 Learning the basic moves of kick-boxing, patrons punch and kick bags, not people, to get a full-body workout that changes daily.
 Trainers are always present to guide and motivate, and additional features such as online meal planning, videos, and the 9Round Pulse fitness belt help track progress to get the results customers can see.

 7. Retro Fitness

 Retro Fitness counts itself among the growing number of “high-value, low-cost” fitness franchises.
-The niche it has created consists of cardio equipment with LCD television screens, circuit training equipment, and free weights along with movie theaters that play retro movies and music.
+The niche it has created is cardio equipment with LCD television screens, 3 kinds of circuit training equipment, and free weights along with movie theaters that play retro movies and music.
 It also takes pride in its state-of-the-art equipment and 24-hour access to its facilities.
 Additional advantages include a relatively low monthly membership fee but lots of additional revenue stream options such as personal training, tanning, group fitness, Retro Blends smoothie bars, pro shops, chiropractic services, and childcare as well.

 8. Snap Fitness

-Snap Fitness founder Peter Taunton had the idea that a lot of people just want a basic space to do their workouts without the fuss of the big gyms.
-He envisioned something without all the amenities and bells and whistles – just offer easy access to basic equipment so people can come in, do their workouts, and leave.
-Lots of people seem to resonate with this approach given that members can use more than 2,000 locations around the world 24/7 with the swipe of a keycard and without signing long-term contracts.
+Snap Fitness founder Peter Taunton had the idea that a lot of people just want a basic space to do their workouts without all the fuss of big gyms.
+He envisioned something without all the amenities and bells and whistles, just offering easy access to basic equipment so people can come in, do their workouts, and leave.
+Lots of people seem to resonate with this approach and its 24/7 access with the swipe of a keycard and without signing long-term contracts.
 It also offers the MYZONE fitness belt for real-time tracking of heart rate and calories burned during workouts.

 9. TITLE Boxing Club

 TITLE Boxing Club is a fitness chain featuring full-body workouts through boxing and/or kickboxing.
-Its signature workout is the Power Hour that utilizes the fundamentals of a boxer’s workout to strengthen and tone the arms, legs, back, core, and boost customer confidence.
-The HIIT workouts are designed to sculpt bodies and burn calories.
+Its signature workout is the Power Hour that utilizes the fundamentals of a boxer’s workout to strengthen and tone the arms, legs, back, and core while boosting customer confidence.
+The high-intensity interval training (HIIT) workouts are designed to sculpt bodies and burn calories.
 Trainers lead customers through explosive boxing rounds to deliver jab, cross, hook, and uppercut combinations, working their entire body on 100-pound heavy bags.
 Four different class lengths are offered in each discipline: 30-minute, 45-minute, 60-minute, and 75-minute.

 iLoveKickboxing.com has a fitness concept featuring “a bag-hitting, adrenaline-flowing workout that ANYONE can do – no matter your age or fitness level.”
 This was founder Michael Parrella’s solution to the biggest problem most people have with fitness — boring workouts.
 Customers put on real gloves and learn how to fight like pros, without ever hitting anyone.
 People who enjoy combat sports can’t help but notice the lean strong physiques of professional fighters, which is exactly what customers are aiming for with these HIIT workouts.
 The chain prides itself on forming a supportive community with accountability for reaching fitness goals.